sorul/xnb/docs/build_tag.md

 <br/>

-### The next step is to make the build package and push it to Github:
+### 4. Make the build package and push it to Github:
 ```
-make version
+make tag
 ```